 Tip 33: Use A Granulizer

-Granulizers are another great tool for getting glitchy, atmospheric and random sounds.
+Granulizers (or granular synthesizers) are another great tool for getting glitchy, atmospheric and random sounds.

 Many DAWs have them built-in: